 The system is setup to make sure teens have plenty of time to practice and learn the laws before they are allowed to drive alone.
 Even after receiving a license there are specific rules that only apply to teens.
 These California driving rules for 16 year olds are for their safety and must be followed or else there could be a heavy consequence.

+There are specific California driving rules for 16 year olds to follow for a period after receiving a license.
 There aren’t many California driving rules for 16 year olds but there are a few.
 One of the most important rules revolves around timing.
-During the first 12 months after becoming a licensed driver, teens may not drive between the hours of 11 pm and 5 am during the first year.
+Teens may not drive between the hours of 11 pm and 5 am during the first year.

 Driving is a privilege, not a right.
 But it is almost a necessity in some parts of California.
 Some exceptions make it so that teens may break the rules as long as there’s a valid reason in the eyes of the law.
 Medical emergencies are a valid reason but there are more.
-If a job requires it and teens have a signed statement they can drive past curfew.
+If a job requires it and teens have a signed statement, they can drive past curfew.

 A signed statement is also needed if driving after curfew is needed for schooling and the statement must be signed by the principal or dean.
 Another exception is if a passenger is a family member, teens may drive with someone under the age of 20 if they have a signed note from their parents or guardians.

 If a teen is emancipated the rules don’t apply but there must be a California Insurance Proof Certificate provided to the DMV.